oilverb/data-science-s2025/data-science-curriculum-build/challenges/c09-income-assignment.md

 - What *overall* trend do you see between `SE` and population?
 Why might this trend exist?
   - low population = high standard error
+  - At a low population, there are more likely to be fewer samples - this may happen if data collection is proportional to population, or collected in a way that is tied to population.
-  - Likely due to there being less data points to average out and therefore each individual datapoint having more of an influence on the median/mean
+  - Fewer samples means that there are less data points to average out and therefore each individual datapoint having more of an influence on the median/mean
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Large counties are easier to estimate based on incomplete data